-Tuesday, July 12, 2016, 7:00 PM

-Parent and Contestant Meeting at the Fairgrounds Tuesday, July 19, 2016, 7:00 PM

-- Dress Rehearsal at the Fairgrounds
+Tuesday, August 1, 2017, 7:00 PM - Parent/Contestant Meeting and Dress Rehearsal at the Fairgrounds

-Entry Requirements
+Entry Requirements for all Pageants

-- 1. Contestants must complete and submit the Fair Queen Application Packet. - Registration Packet must be submitted by July 1 to: Missy Weidensaul, 1440 Grand Valley Road, Mifflinburg, PA 17844
+- 1. Contestants must complete and submit the Application Packet. - 2.
+Registration Packet must be submitted by July 1 to: Missy Weidensaul, 1440 Grand Valley Road, Mifflinburg, PA 17844